Lay advisory group

-Matt Broom is CEO of Vision UK and thoroughly enjoys a job that involves interacting with and encouraging collaboration between all the different organisations working within the sight loss and eye health sector.
+Matt Broom is the strategic lead for eye health and vision at SeeAbility the charity that supports people with sight loss and multiple disabilities, including learning and physical disabilities, He is the ex-CEO of Vision UK and enjoys working with a wide variety of organisations within the sight loss, eye health and statutory sectors.
 An experienced manager and communicator Matt has previous experience in the sight and hearing loss sector and in IT.
 He hopes that his involvement with the Royal College of Ophthalmologists will enable him to understand the complex problems within ophthalmology in order to advocate for patients and explain issues to people outside of the ophthalmic world.